nf-core/dualrnaseq/docs/parameters.md

 #### `--keepDuplicates`

-Option to remove/collapse identical transcripts during the indexing stage (Default: False).
+By default salmon removes/collapses identical transcripts during the indexing stage.
+The list of both restored and removed transcripts will be saved in the `duplicate_clusters.tsv` file of the `transcripts_index` folder.
+If you want to obtain quantification results for all duplicates, please specify this option `--keepDuplicates`.
+(Default: False).

 #### `--salmon_SA_params_index "--param_a 4 --param_b 5 -param_x"`